 The Chairman of the Board

-The Chairman of the Board, President and CEO of Pinnacle West and Chairman of the Board and CEO of Arizona Public Service Company provides the vision and leadership to execute the Company’s strategy and create shareholder value.
+The Chairman of the Board, President and CEO of Pinnacle West and Chairman of the Board and CEO of Arizona Public Service Company provides the vision and leadership to execute the company’s strategy and creates shareholder value.
 Additionally, he has overarching responsibility for managing risk, including climate change risks that directly or indirectly impact our ability to execute to our mission and achieve our vision.

 Board of Directors - Corporate Governance and Public Responsibility Committee

 The Board of Directors continues its focus on sustainability.
 The Board amended the Corporate Governance and Public Responsibility Committee's Charter to specifically add oversight of climate change related issues.
-The Corporate Governance and Public Responsibility Committee reviews significant ESG trends that may impact the Company, ensuring the oversight of relevant ESG issues by the Board and its committees, and makes recommendations to the Board as appropriate; and directly oversees climate change related issues and the Company's strategies in response to those issues.
+The Corporate Governance and Public Responsibility Committee reviews significant sustainability trends that may impact the company, ensuring the oversight of relevant issues by the Board and its committees, and makes recommendations to the Board as appropriate; and directly oversees climate change related issues and the strategies in response to those issues.

 Low-Carbon Principles.
 APS's transition to clean energy will contribute to a future low-carbon economy that will create growth opportunities while providing environmental benefits.
 APS developed a set of principles to guide our path toward a low-carbon economy.